Visitor Centre, Gift Shop and Café

 The West Wing of the lodge contains the Banqueting room, Duke's room and Duchess Room, which are all open for public viewing.

 The Cadzow Gallery is home to a programme of arts and photographic exhibitions throughout the year.
-Details are highlighted within our events guide.

 The plants within this 18th century garden were not only grown for their beauty and fragrance but also for their medicinal and culinary virtues.